zitrosolrac/datajoint-tutorial/setting-up/datajoint-python.rst

 and that's it!
 This should trigger the installation of the latest DataJoint and all of its dependencies.
-Depending on how your Python environment is configured, you want to install within a `virtual environment <https://virtualenv.pypa.io/en/latest/user_guide.html>`_, installing for the user.
+Depending on how your Python environment is configured, you may want to install within a `virtual environment <https://virtualenv.pypa.io/en/latest/user_guide.html>`_, installing for the user.
 Optionally:

 .. code-block:: bash